 Sundown Inn

-If you’re looking for something clean, affordable, and walking distance to everything without the crowds, Sundown Inn is a solid little find.
+If you’re looking for a retro motel that’s walkable, affordable, and well-cared-for, Sundown Inn is a great little find in Morro Bay.

 Morro Bay Sandpiper Inn

-Sandpiper Inn is a clean, budget-friendly stay just a short walk from the Embarcadero.
-Rooms are simple but well-kept, with mini-fridges, microwaves, and free Wi-Fi.
-Some have partial views of Morro Rock, and free parking is included.
+Sandpiper Inn is a clean, budget-friendly hotel just a short walk from the Embarcadero.
+Rooms are simple but well-kept, with mini-fridges, microwaves, free Wi-Fi, and some partial views of Morro Rock.
+Free parking adds extra value for road trippers and coastal travelers.

-It’s pet-friendly, affordable, and perfect if you want a no-fuss place to stay near the harbor without stretching your budget.
+It’s also one of the more affordable pet-friendly hotels in Morro Bay—great if you’re traveling with a dog or just want a no-fuss place to crash near the harbor without stretching your budget.

 Best Western San Marcos Inn